elus-om/BRM_OMEXP/README.md

 ***
 ## Example
 We exemplify the use of this extended OpenSesame platform with an implementation of the 3-alternative forced choice amplitude modulation detection test.

-***
-## Acknowledgments
+The test is shared in the example folder.